jj1bdx/tinymt-erlang/README.md

 The build script is Basho's rebar at <https://github.com/basho/rebar>, which will be automatically fetched under the directory `support/`.

+## Unit testing

+* Use BSD/GNU make and then

+    make eunit

 ## Preliminary benchmark results